appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 title: Run Preinstalled WebDriverAgentRunner
 ---

 XCUITest driver can launch preinstalled WebDriverAgent directly against a real device.
-It lets you start an Appium session without the `xcodebuild` command execution.
-The benefit of not using `xcodebuild` every time is that it could make the new session request faster.
+It lets you start an Appium session without the `xcodebuild` command execution to improve the session start performance.

 `appium:webDriverAgentUrl` let you manage everything related to the WebDriverAgent, but this functionality let Appium to manage instead.